boltops-tools/kubes/README.md

 Edit the files in the `.kubes/resources/demo-web` folder to your needs.

-Deploy all resources in .kubes/resources/demo-web
+Deploy all app resources in .kubes/resources/demo-web

     kubes deploy demo-web